Restricted Phase Space Thermodynamics of NED-AdS Black Holes: Thermodynamic Processes

-We now consider the isovoltage processes by plotting the $T-S$ curves at fixed $\hat{\Phi}, C$.
+We now consider the processes where we keep $\hat{\Phi}$, $C$ fixed and plot the $T-S$ curves.
+They may be called isovoltage processes.
 We start by replacing $\hat{Q}$ in equation (\ref{eq24}) using equation (\ref{eq25}).
-We obtain, We have a bound for $\hat{\Phi}$ here in order for $T$ to be positive, which is, We observe that $T=T|_{\hat{\Phi},C}$ does not have an inflection point but rather has an extremum point.
-This point corresponds to the minimum of $T$ located at $S=S_{min}$.
+We obtain, We have a bound for $\hat{\Phi}$ here in order for $T$ to be positive, which is, We observe that there are no inflection points on the $T-S$ curves but they all have an extremum point.
+This point is the minimum value of $T$ located at the corresponding value of entropy $S=S_{min}$.
 For NED-AdS black hole, we cannot find the minimum temperature analytically.
 However, by plotting $T(S,\hat{\Phi},C)$ against $S$, we can find $T_{min}$ located at $S=S_{min}$.
-We can rexpress the temperature and free energy in terms of reduced parameters as $\hat{\tau}=\tau(\hat{s},\hat{Q},C)$ and $\hat{f}=f(\hat{s},\hat{Q},C)$
+We can rexpress the temperature and free energy as functions of reduced parameters as $\hat{\tau}=\tau(\hat{s},\hat{Q},C)$ and $\hat{f}=f(\hat{s},\hat{Q},C)$

-The plots of $T/T_{min}-S/S_{min}$ and $F/F_{min}-T/T_{min}$ are shown in Figure \ref{ts ft min}.
+We provide the plots of $T/T_{min}-S/S_{min}$ and $F/F_{min}-T/T_{min}$ in Figure \ref{ts ft min}.
 We have to mention here that although it is not possible to find the minimum temperature and entropy analytically, we observe that for all the different values of $\hat{\Phi}$, the respective curves scale down to a single curve after using the reduced parameters.
 In this case also, we have used $b/l=0.1$.
-It is evident from the Figure \ref{ts ft min} that for any $T>T_{min}$, there are two black hole states having same $T$, $C$ and $\hat{\Phi}$ but with different entropies.
-In accordance with the principle of maximum entropy, the black hole state with the smaller entropy corresponds to the unstable state and the one with the larger entropy corresponds to the stable state.
-Apparently, there are no metastable state in this case in contrast to the earlier iso-\textit{e}-charge process.
-The plot of free energy versus temperature on the right panel does not go to zero anywhere implying there are no Hawking-Page phase transition.
+It is evident from the Figure \ref{ts ft min} that for temperatures $T>T_{min}$, two black hole states will exist having same $T$, $C$ and $\hat{\Phi}$ but with different entropies where, the black hole state with the smaller entropy will correspond to the unstable state and the one with the larger entropy corresponds to the stable state.
+We also observe that the plot of free energy with temperature on the right panel does not go to zero anywhere implying there are no Hawking-Page transition occuring here.
 We will discuss more on the Hawking-Page transitions later.

 We may also want to see the $\hat{\Phi}-\hat{Q}$ processes.
-However, from equation (\ref{eq25}) we can observe that $\hat{\Phi}$ is just proportional to $\hat{Q}$ and therefore there will be no inflection point or any extremum point on the $\hat{\Phi}-\hat{Q}$ curves.
+However, from equation (\ref{eq25}) we can observe that $\hat{\Phi}$ is just proportional to $\hat{Q}$, so, no inflection or extremum point will exist on the $\hat{\Phi}-\hat{Q}$ curves.